Glenelg Football Club Logo

 Summary

+Hoft had been a fine interstate centreman and wingman with Western Australia before suffering an eye injury playing against South Australia in Adelaide.
+He stayed for treatment and decided to live at Glenelg.
 Captain-coach of Glenelg's first win - against reigning premier West Torrens in the opening round of 1925, he had pace to burn, a strong mark and was an excellent shot for goals with the place kick.

 HH 'Jim' Handby